 - 1/2 cup ketchup

 - 1/4 teaspoon ground black pepper

-- Select Browning and add bacon to pressure cooking pot.
-Cook until crisp, about 5 minutes.
-Remove bacon to a plate lined with paper towels.
-Cook the onion in bacon drippings until tender, about 3 minutes.
-Scrap up brown bits on the bottom of the pot as the onions cook.
+- Add the onion to the pot and cook in the bacon fat until tender, about 3 minutes.
+Scrape up brown bits on the bottom of the pot as the onions cook.

-- Add 2 1/2 cups water, molasses, ketchup, brown sugar, dry mustard, 1/2 teaspoon salt and pepper to the onions in the pot and stir to combine.
+- Add 2 1/2 cups water, molasses, ketchup, brown sugar, dry mustard, 1/2 teaspoon salt and pepper to the onions and stir to combine.
 Stir in the soaked beans.